yottaawesome/react-tsx-boilerplate/README.md

 This repository is a minimal boilerplate repo for React, WebPack and TypeScript.
 It comes with `react-router-dom` and modular SCSS support set up, but does not come with Redux or any other React state management library.

-## Status

-This project is being continually maintained.

 ## Using the code

 The `src` folder contains a basic example app to get started.